 Clemit, Pamela.
 “From the Fields of Fancy to Matilda: Mary Shelley’s Changing

-Conception of Her Novella,” in Mary Shelley in Her Times, edited by Betty T. Bennett and Stuart Curran, 64-75.
+Conception of Her Novella.”
+In Mary Shelley in Her Times, edited by Betty T. Bennett and Stuart Curran, 64-75.
 Baltimore: Johns Hopkins University Press, 2000.

 Derrida, Jacques and Maurizio Ferraris.
 A Taste for the Secret.
 Edited by Giacomo Donis and David Webb.
 Translated by Giacomo Donis.
 London: Polity, 2001.